 Most visitors to Kruger fly into O.R.
 Tambo International Airport (JNB) near Johannesburg.
 From here a connecting flight goes to Nelspruit Airport/Kruger Mpumalanga International Airport (MQP) in Mpumalanga, the gateway to the southern sector of Kruger Park.
 Alternatively, fly to Hoedspruit (for the central and northern sections) or Phalaborwa (for the northern section).

 It is also possible to take a scheduled flight to Skukuza Airport inside the park (the southern sector) and Federal Airlines (see below) offers scheduled flights to some of the more upmarket lodges’ airstrips.

 Alternatively, you could hire a car in Johannesburg and drive to the park via the N4.
-The park has nine entrance gates, the closest of which are in the south between 420km and 500km from Johannesburg.
+The park has nine entrance gates, the closest of which is in the south between 420km and 500km from Johannesburg.
 The drive takes between 3½ and 4½ hours.

 Please check Skyscanner or, for multiple destination flights, check Expedia to see which airlines can take you to O.R.
-Tambo International Airport (JNB) and what tickets would cost.
+Tambo International Airport (JNB), and what tickets would cost.

 - SA Airlink (flies to Skukuza, Nelspruit, Hoedspruit and Phalaborwa)